 However, the affordability of healthcare in Portugal also plays a key role.
 Like the UK, Portugal also offers free basic healthcare to all its residents.

-Where do Americans expats live?
+Where do American expats live in Portugal?

 Out of a total population of around 10 million, there are more than 900,000 expats living in Portugal.
 There are a lot of options for Americans living in Portugal, but most foreign citizens live in the south of the country, in the Algarve region or in and around the two main cities – Porto and Lisbon.